svof/svof/Developer_readme.md

 # Source code layout

+Svof is one Mudlet package, built by muddler from `src/`. **`src/` is the source** - every trigger, alias, script, key and button is its own `.lua` file with its settings in the `.json` beside it, and that is what you edit.

+The 25 `svo (*.xml)` files at the repo root are **not** the source any more.
+They are the pre-conversion modules, kept only as the reference the built package is verified against object-by-object, and their hashes are pinned in `tools/reference_xmls.json`.
+Do not edit them, and do not regenerate `src/` from them.

+The names below used to be one module each.
+They are now the top-level groups inside the single package, and each one lives at `src/<kind>/<name>/` - so the aliases and triggers of `svo (aliases, triggers)` are under `src/aliases/svo (aliases, triggers)/` and `src/triggers/svo (aliases, triggers)/`, its scripts under `src/scripts/...`, and so on.
+Load order is the order the groups appear in the tree; `tools/merge_svof.py` records it in `MERGE_ORDER`.

+Files Svof reads at runtime live in `src/resources/`, which muddler copies to the package root - that is what `svo.installationfolder()` returns.

+## Adding an item

+Add it to the `.json` first, then create the `.lua` beside it. muddler builds from the json and looks for a file named after the item, spaces replaced with underscores - so a `.lua` with no entry in the json is read by nothing, ships as nothing, and produces no warning. `tools/check_src_tree.py` fails on that, on two items whose names resolve to one filename, and on a filename that differs from the item name only in case, which resolves on Windows and not on the Linux runner that builds the release.

+Add it **inside an existing group**, not at the top level.
+The 126 top-level slots are frozen: `tools/verify_merged.py` checks them against the 25 reference xmls, so a new one is reported as an unexpected top-level item and a load-order change, and both are structural - `--write-baseline` refuses to bless either.
+Anything nested is an ordinary content difference and can be baselined in the same commit that causes it.

     doc/                                                  = documentation in Sphinx.
-    default_prios                                         = default priorities for Svof
+    src/                                                  = the source: one file per item, grouped as below tools/                                                = conversion, verification and CI gates default_prios                                         = default priorities for Svof
-    svo (actions dictionary).xml                          = brains of Svof, where it knows every action (affliction, defence, balance, etc) - when to use it, how to use it.
+    svo (actions dictionary)                              = brains of Svof, where it knows every action (affliction, defence, balance, etc) - when to use it, how to use it.
                                                             For the core functions that validates these actions, see 'Action system' below.
-    svo (alias and defence functions).xml                 = functions for Svof's aliases, that should call other core functions as necessary to do their work as well as everything to do about Svof's defences - database, tracking, switching, etc.
+    svo (alias and defence functions)                     = functions for Svof's aliases, that should call other core functions as necessary to do their work as well as everything to do about Svof's defences - database, tracking, switching, etc.
-    svo (aliases, triggers).xml                           = the actual Mudlet aliases and triggers that uses the functions from the script mentioned above.
+    svo (aliases, triggers)                               = the actual Mudlet aliases and triggers that uses the functions from the script mentioned above.
-    svo (burncounter).xml                                 = Magi burn counter addon svo (curing skeleton, controllers, action system).xml
+    svo (burncounter)                                     = Magi burn counter addon svo (curing skeleton, controllers, action system)
         curing skeleton                                   = essential core files, including balance checks that decide what should be done
         controllers                                       = core system functions that can be behind aliases/triggers -